 Travel Arrangements

-Employees must arrange all travel—including airfare, lodging and ground transportation—through [insert name] so that can ensure reimbursement and support employees in the event of an emergency. will review expenses to ensure employees are in compliance with this policy.
+Employees must arrange all travel—including airfare, lodging and ground transportation—through [insert name] so that can ensure reimbursement and support employees in the event of an emergency. [insert name] will review expenses to ensure employees are in compliance with this policy.

-All employee business travel not booked through [insert name] requires prior approval from .
+All employee business travel not booked through [insert name] requires prior approval from [insert name].

 Passports